-2.3.3.3 Procedure II Near-field with a simulated configuration.
+2.3.3.3 Procedure II.

 For Procedure II, subject the test item to a sufficient number of suitable shocks to meet the specified test conditions or at least three shocks.
 The objective of the test is to test the structural and functional integrity of the materiel under pyroshock in the near-field of the pyrotechnic device.